 - Add the flour, oats, butter, brown sugar, granulated sugar, salt, and cinnamon to a medium bowl.

-- Use a pastry cutter to combine the ingredients until butter is completely distributed and no dry, sandy patches remain.
-Set aside.
+- Use a pastry cutter or your hands to combine the ingredients until butter is completely distributed and no dry, sandy patches remain.
+Then, set aside.

 - Bake on 350°F for 30 to 35 minutes.

-- Cherries: I used a 2-pound bag of sweet cherries for this recipe.
-After the pits were removed, they weighed about 1.5 pounds.
-Any type of fresh cherries will work great.
-Rainier would taste great, too, and would be beautiful with their lighter color.
+- I used a 2-pound bag of sweet cherries for this recipe.
+After removing the pits, they weighed about 1.5 pounds.
+Use your favorite variety or a combination of cherries.
 Frozen cherries will work in place of fresh.
 Be sure to thaw them out first, and pat them dry before adding the other ingredients.

-- Spice: If you don't like cinnamon or can't eat it, leave it out.
-Nutmeg is another spice that I’ll toss in sometimes, and it tastes absolutely wonderful.
-It only takes a pinch; otherwise, it can get overwhelming.
+- If you don't like cinnamon or can't eat it, leave it out.
+Nutmeg and ginger are other spices that taste great and it only takes a pinch to add a little warming flavor.

-- Nuts: Add some finely chopped nuts to the topping.
+- Add some finely chopped nuts to the topping.
 Walnuts, pecans, or almonds are great options.

-Room Temperature: This cherry crisp is best served warm or at room temperature with a scoop of vanilla ice cream.
-We do not recommend storing the crisp at room temperature.
+Room Temperature: We do not recommend storing the crisp at room temperature.

-Refrigerator: The crisp should be stored in an airtight container in the refrigerator.
-Any leftovers should be discarded after 4 days.
+Refrigerator: Store the crisp in an airtight container in the refrigerator.
+Discard leftovers after 4 days.

-Freezer: The crisp can be frozen before it’s baked or after it’s baked.
+Freezer: Freeze this crisp before or after baking!
 Here's how:

 - Frozen before baking: Assemble the crisp as written in the directions.
 Wrap in a layer of plastic wrap, then in a layer of aluminum foil.
 It will stay good in the freezer for about 2 months.
 To unthaw, place the crisp in the refrigerator overnight, then let it sit at room temperature for about 30 minutes before baking.
 Bake as directed.